Arrest of Apollo Quiboloy: Reactions

 The PNP–Davao Region has defended their operation as legitimate.
-However, the legal counsel of KOJC (Israelito Torreon and Ferdinand Topacio) have criticized what they assert as the illegal search operation being done by the PNP.
+However, the legal counsel of KOJC (Israelito Torreon and Ferdinand Topacio) have criticized their actions, asserting that the operation being done by the PNP was illegal.
 Torreon claimed that instead of a court-issued search warrant, the police only presented an alias arrest warrant which had been served earlier that month by the National Bureau of Investigation.
-Some KOJC members later filed a complaint against the police, which said sustained injuries in the August 24 operation.
-KOJC lawyers are also planning to file countercharges against the police in connection with the August 26 incident.
+Some KOJC members later filed a complaint against the police over sustained injuries that occurred during the August 24 operation.

-The lawyers also planned to file charges against the police for impounding the fire truck owned by the church's fast-food store which, as the regional police revealed, was used to block the highway during a prayer rally at the first day of standoff.
-The police has also impounded another fire truck and two more vehicles.
+KOJC lawyers also planned to file countercharges against the police in connection with the August 26 incident.The lawyers also planned to file charges against the police for impounding the fire truck owned by the church's fast-food store which, as the regional police revealed, was used to block the highway during a prayer rally at the first day of standoff.
+The police also impounded another fire truck and two more vehicles during the operation.

 On August 26, former presidential spokesperson Harry Roque and KOJC supporters held an indignation rally at Liwasang Bonifacio in Manila, calling for the resignation of President Marcos from public office.
 The operation was also criticized by the Duterte family, where Quiboloy is among their known supporters.
 Former president Rodrigo and his daughter, vice president Sara, both accused the Marcos administration of sowing "fear and terror."
-The vice president's brother, Davao City mayor Sebastian Duterte, criticized police usage of excessive force, which the vice president suspected as politically motivated.
+The vice president's brother, Davao City mayor Sebastian Duterte, criticized the police's usage of excessive force, which the vice president suspected as politically motivated.
 The vice president, in her statement, expressed regret for encouraging KOJC members to vote Marcos in 2022.
-KOJC supported the candidacies of Marcos and Duterte in the elections.
+KOJC had previously supported the candidacies of Marcos and Duterte in these elections.